KyrosKrane/Sanctum-LFR-Notes/README.md

 ### Painsmith Raznal
-It is very helpful if the raid lead puts a world marker on the center square along each side.
+It is very helpful if the raid lead or assistant puts a world marker on the center square along each side.
 It makes it much easier to spot the center ball.

 `/i Spikes will come out of the floor in patterns.
 Watch the pattern, and move to avoid the spikes.
 Dodge the red swirlies too.
 During transition, just dodge spikes - you can't hit the boss.`